-Many older adults share a common concern: “How can I trust the health information I get on the Internet?”
+Many older adults share a common concern: “How can I trust the health information I find on the Internet?”

 There are thousands of medical websites.
 Some provide reliable health information.
 Some do not.
 Some of the medical news is current.
 Some of it is not.
-Choosing which websites to trust is an important part of using the Internet.
+Choosing which websites to trust is an important step in gathering reliable health information.

 As a rule, health websites sponsored by Federal Government agencies are good sources of information.
 You can reach all Federal websites by visiting www.usa.gov.
 Large professional organizations and well-known medical schools may also be good sources of health information.

 As you search online, you are likely to find websites for many health agencies and organizations that are not well-known.
-By answering the following questions you should be able to find more information about these websites.
-A lot of these details might be found under the heading “About Us.”
+By answering the following questions, you should be able to find more information about these websites.
+A lot of these details might be found in the website’s “About Us” section.

 1. Who sponsors/hosts the website?
 Is that information easy to find?

-Websites cost money.
+Websites cost money to create and update.
 Is the source of funding (sponsor) clear?
-Sometimes the website address is helpful.
+Knowing who is funding the website may give you insight into the mission or goal of the site.
+Sometimes, the website address (called a URL) is helpful.
 For example:

 - .gov identifies a U.S. government agency